As an open source project, mastercomfig appreciates the community’s help in improving it.

 medium-low: The maximum performance you can get without making the game too hard to play because of awful visual quality and glitches

 low: Maximum performance without caring much about visibility or possible bugs

 very-low: Negatively affects playability by a lot and disables very essential features in desperation for performance

 no-soundscapes: Removes soundscapes (ambient map noise) and bird noises

 flat-mouse: Makes mouse input “flat” with stable input, no acceleration and 1:1 zoom sensitivity

 transparent-viewmodels: Enables support for transparent viewmodels

-lowmem: Optimizations that generally do not affect quality for low memory (RAM) systems (4GB and lower)
+lowmem: Optimizations that generally do not affect quality for low memory (RAM) systems (2GB and lower)

-If your settings affect quality in any way, create a new module or modify the existing modules if applicable, then add documentation for it at the modules wiki page.
-Use this generator to get the navigation links to be generated properly.
+If your settings affect quality in any way, create a new module or modify the existing modules if applicable, then add documentation for it at the modules docs page.

 Texture preload list¶